Psychological Healing

 The Catholic saints have seen it all.
 They have seen it clearly.
 They have seen it because they had the courage to do anything it takes to find real love.
 And the sorrow of seeing things for what they really are has brought them to tears, because they know that no one gets to heaven who does not love perfectly.

 “Blessed are the pure of heart, for they will see God” (Matthew 5:8).
 Where, then, does that leave the angry and bitter heart?
 Well, the Catholic Church—the real Catholic Church—knows.
-And she weeps.
-And she prays.
+She weeps and she prays, because she knows the truth of hell.

 And you?
 Well, you fear love, and you can push love away, but you can’t kill it.
 Isn’t that what Christ proved to us in the Resurrection?
 And isn’t that what He proves to us each day when we celebrate the Eucharist?